Four Palaces: Tenth Mistress of Đồng Mỏ (Cô Mười Đồng Mỏ)

-Little Mistresses of Mountains and Forests (Cô Bé Thượng Ngàn)
+Little Mistresses of Mountain (Cô Bé Thượng Ngàn)

 Each region usually has its own young female deity/deities.
-These young goddesses are believed to follow the Mother Goddess of Mountains and Forests in the Mountains Palace.
+These young goddesses are believed to follow the Mother Goddess of Mountain in the Mountains Palace.
 They are the "Local Mistresses".
 One would be named "The Little Mistress of [name of the region]".

 Little Mistresses of Water

-Holy Masters (Thánh Cậu)
+Divine Masters (Thánh Cậu)

 Little is known about the rank of the Holy Masters.
-They are usually young squires who attend on the Princes.
+They are usually young squires who attend to the Princes.